Session Information

 University of Massachusetts Chan Medical School

-This session introduces how high school and college students can explore their interests in science and medicine, and how college curriculum and extracurricular activities can be organized to prepare for medical school and graduate school.
-The session further presents a bird’s-eye view of the medical school and graduate school admissions process.
-The session ends with a discussion on what to expect and what challenges lie ahead in a winding path to a career in academic medicine and research, and the passion and service that define this lifelong profession.
+This session introduces how high school and college students can explore their interests in science and medicine, and how college activities can be organized to prepare for medical school and graduate school.
+The session presents the admissions process for medical school and graduate school and their curriculum, clinical residency and fellowship programs, and academic tenure process.
+The session further discusses how to develop a research idea into a fundable project, write an NIH grant, and succeed at different stages of an academic career.
+The session ends with challenges that lie ahead in academic medicine and research, and the passion and service that define this lifelong profession.
+This session supports people at all stages of their educational and professional careers.

 Monday, August 11, 2025